wyfo/apischema/docs/performance_and_benchmark.md

 #### `dataclasses` — pass through dataclasses

 Some JSON serialization libraries also support dataclasses.
-However, *apischema* has a few features concerning dataclasses, which may not have equivalent in these libraries.
-To specify which features are supported, `dataclasses` parameter can be an instance of `PassThroughOptions.Dataclasses`, whose each boolean field refers to a particular feature :
+However, *apischema* has a few features concerning dataclasses, which may not have equivalents in these libraries.
+To specify which features are supported, the `dataclasses` parameter can be an instance of `PassThroughOptions.Dataclasses`, whose each boolean field refers to a particular feature :

 - [`aliaser`](json_schema.md#dynamic-aliasing-and-default-aliaser)
 - [`aliased_fields`](json_schema.md#field-alias)